The Myth of the Happily Ever After

-The Myth of the Happily Ever After is the ninth studio album by Scottish rock band Biffy Clyro, released on 22 October 2021 through 14th Floor and Warner Records.
-It is said to be the 'sister album' to their 2020 album A Celebration of Endings.
-It entered the UK album chart at number 4.
+The Myth of the Happily Ever After is the ninth studio album by Scottish rock band Biffy Clyro, released on 22 October 2021 on 14th Floor and Warner Records.
+Produced by the band itself and Adam Noble, the album was recorded at the band's home studio on a dairy farm in Ayrshire, Scotland during the COVID-19 pandemic.

+Considered to be a 'sister album' to their 2020 album, A Celebration of Endings, the album's release was accompanied by a documentary film, called Biffy Clyro: Cultural Sons of Scotland, which documented its writing and recording process across 2020 and 2021.
+Released to critical acclaim, the album debuted at number four on the UK Albums Chart and number one on the Scottish Albums Chart.

 Background

 The band first revealed they were working on a follow-up to A Celebration of Endings in August 2020, with Simon Neil saying the band had "15 songs that didn't make the album" that would make "a sprawling sister record".
 While in recording, the record had the working titles, "A Commemoration of Commiserations" and the initials "RMV".

 The band announced they had finished their "positive but nihilistic" album at the BRIT awards in May 2021, and revealed a potential October release date.
 Neil said the album was originally "completely hand-in-hand [with A Celebration of Endings]" but "because we didn’t tour I ended up writing about seven or eight new songs for the album.
 Originally it was intended to be a few off-cuts from ‘A Celebration Of Endings’, but now it’s got wonderful new art and it’s kind of its own beast."

-The album was announced on 3 September 2021 alongside the first single "Unknown Male 01", after headlining Reading and Leeds Festival.